 The buyer normally has 30 days after the signing of the deeds to pay these sums.
 Even so, we recommend payment as soon as possible as the inscription of the property at the Land Registry depends on these payments.

 a.
-PLUSVALIAS PATRIMONIALES/ Inheritance tax:The seller, being resident or non resident in Spain must pay between 19 and 23%, 19% being for non residents, on all benefits obtained discountin costs, when buying or selling a property.
+PLUSVALIAS PATRIMONIALES/ Inheritance tax:The seller, being resident or non resident in Spain must pay between 19 and 23%, 19% being for non residents / residents, on all benefits obtained discounting costs, when buying or selling a property.
 If the seller is a foreign non-resident in Spain, the law obligates the buyer to retain from him 3% of the purchase price when signing the deeds.
-This retention must be deposited by the buyer at the Tributary administration within 30 days and this will go towards the Inheritace tax of the seller (19%) as before mentioned.
+This retention must be deposited by the buyer at the Tributary administration within 30 days and this will go towards the Inheritance tax of the seller (19%) as before mentioned.

 b.
 PLUSVALIAS MUNICIPALES/ Municipal tax: This tax is generated by the amount of years of ownership of the property and the cataster value of the land.
 It is calculated by the Town Hall once the sale has gone through.
-In the Balearic Islands it is common practice that this tax is also paid by the buyer although by law it is the seller that must pay this sum as in the end it is to his benefit.
-So, this is negotiable.
+By law it is the seller that must pay this sum as in the end it is to his benefit.

 Now we are the owner of a property and we need to know what taxes and costs are to be paid per annum: